-Remove the jack and tools by turning the wing bolt counterclockwise, remove the wing bolt and then slide the assembly out from under the seat.
+Remove the jack and tools by turning the wing bolt Release the tool bag straps from the jack and remove counterclockwise, remove the wing bolt and then slide tools from bag. the assembly out from under the seat.

 Jack And Tools (1500 Series)